dataleonlabs/yap/docs/guide.md

 ### Context, request and response

-Each middleware receives a YAP `Context` object that encapsulates an incoming HTTP AWS Lambda trigger message and the corresponding response to that message.  `ctx` is often used as the parameter name for the context object similar to koa or ExpressJS.
+Each middleware receives a Yap `Context` object that encapsulates an incoming HTTP AWS Lambda trigger message and the corresponding response to that message.
+`ctx` is often used as the parameter name for the context object similar to koa or ExpressJS.

 ```js
 app.use(async (ctx, next) => { await next(); });